Unsure if You Need Driveway Resurfacing? Here are the Signs

 - Leaky chemicals from your household or vehicles

-If your driveway is nearing the end of its life, patching may no longer be an effective method of repairing your property and may be a mere band-aid when a full asphalt driveway repair may be necessary.
-We suggest getting a free estimate from our experienced paving contractors to best determine your needs.
+Suppose your driveway is nearing the end of its life.
+In that case, patching may no longer be an effective method of repairing your property and may be a mere band-aid when a complete resurface asphalt driveway repair may be necessary.
+We suggest getting a free estimate from our experienced paving contractors to determine your driveway needs.

-Lyons and Hohl has been providing excellent, dependable commercial and residential paving solutions in Lancaster, Berks, Chester, and Montgomery counties in PA for over 30 years.
+Lyons & Hohl has provided excellent, dependable commercial and residential paving solutions in Lancaster, Berks, Chester, and Montgomery counties in PA for over 30 years.
 We welcome all opportunities to find solutions for our customers’ needs, large and small.

-Please contact us today to find out more about our paving process and learn from our experienced, dedicated, professional staff how we can redo your driveway and make it look and function as good as new!
+Please contact us today to learn more about our paving process and learn from our experienced, dedicated, professional staff how we can redo your driveway and make it look and function as good as new!